ably/tutorials/README.md

 # Building a Realtime Commenting App

-## Step 6 - Add the Bulma CSS framework
+## Step 7 - Install and configure the Ably realtime client library

 The full instructions for this tutorial can be found [here](https://ably.com/tutorials/reactjs-realtime-commenting).